 Nonetheless, all staff receive online safety training and are trained to be vigilant about and to report any concerns about risk to children online in the same way that they notice and report offline concerns.
-The school's online safety policy explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
+The school's online safety policy explains how we try to keep pupils safe in school, learning remotely and protect and educate pupils in the safe use of technology.
 The school has appropriate filters and monitoring systems in place to protect children from potentially harmful online material.
+Refer to Annex Din KCSiE 2021.

-Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures (see 'Youth produced sexual imagery ('sexting') in section 31 below).
+Online bullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures (see 'Youth produced sexual imagery ('sexting') in section 31 below).
 Serious incidents may be managed in line with our sexual exploitation policy or child protection procedures.